lanl-ansi/generalized-fragility-model/README.md

 # Data Input and Options

-GFM follows the [GeoJSON](https://tools.ietf.org/html/rfc7946) format, which is a data interchange format based on JavaScript Object Notation (JSON).
+For asset inputs, GFM follows the [GeoJSON](https://tools.ietf.org/html/rfc7946) format, which is a data interchange format based on JavaScript Object Notation (JSON).
 The current implementation uses only FeatureCollection objects "Point" and "LineString" objects.
 Future implementations are described later in this document.